 Cookie Butter is basically the TJs version of Biscoff spread.
 It’s pretty sweet and has the consistency of peanut butter, bakes the same as peanut butter, and is as addicting as peanut butter… peanut butter must be jealous.
 Cookie Butter tastes like the baby of a gingerbread cookie and a graham cracker.
 Pairs well with pretzel sticks, bananas, toast, apple slices, and spoons.
 And after several spoonfuls, I tried to collect myself and actually USE it in a recipe.

 Let’s talk homemade granola bars.
 They’re quick, easy, and eating one always makes you feel good!
 It’s taken me some time to find the perfect granola bar recipe.
 And I think finally I’ve got it.
 Chewy, soft, and wholesome.
 Not to mention, so easy – they take less than 30 minutes to whip up!
 That’s my kind of recipe.
 And they taste just like chewy oatmeal chocolate chip cookies.
 Snacktime just got a whole lot sweeter.

-- 3/4 cup Trader Joes Cookie Butter or Biscoff Spread* (or use a nut butter of your choice)
+- 3/4 cup Trader Joe’s Cookie Butter or Biscoff Spread*

 - 2 Tablespoons coconut oil